mckays630/depmap/reports/FZD1.md

 <h2>Reactome Pathway diagram</h2>
-<a href="https://reactome.org/PathwayBrowser/#/R-HSA-4641262">Disassembly of the destruction complex and recruitment of AXIN to the membrane</a>
+<a href="https://reactome.org/PathwayBrowser/#/R-HSA-4641262" target="_BLANK">Disassembly of the destruction complex and recruitment of AXIN to the membrane</a>